-Making stuffed animals for little ones is lots of fun and these cute and colourful elephant free soft toy sewing patterns is perfect!
+Making stuffed animals for little ones is lots of fun and this cute and colourful elephant by Denise Mutton is perfect!
+Our free soft toy sewing patterns are so easy to follow – please let us know how you get on and share photos of your handmade toys in our Project Gallery.

 You Will Need: